Recognition and Rewards: Our Strategy

 -

-Bronze – Children should be given a bronze certificate and a small prize when they achieve 50 dojos.
-A photo should be celebrated on the Class Dojo.
+Bronze – Children are given a bronze certificate and a small prize when they achieve 50 dojos.
+A photo is celebrated on Class Dojo.
 When ALL children achieve Bronze the class are rewarded with an extended extra playtime.

 -